sora-xor/sora-docs/src/running-a-node.md

 that case, we recommend you use the command line instructions to get your session keys._

+Q: **I see that the Docker version is higher than recommended in the guide.
+Which is the correct node version to use?**

+A: _There are constant updates to the node version.
+However, it is not necessary to update your node to the latest version unless the developers specify it.
+In that case, it will be announced on SORA socials, and the node version will be updated in this article._

 ## Learn More

 - [SORA Tokenomics](/tokenomics.md)